Naqyuddin/Naqyuddin/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-<br>Here’s a refined introduction for your GitHub bio based on the information you provided:<br><br>Hi there! 👋 I'm a first-year student at Universiti Teknologi Malaysia (UTM), pursuing a Bachelor's degree in Computing (Network and Security) with Honours.<br><br>I'm passionate about coding and problem-solving, always eager to learn and improve my skills.
+<br>👋 I'm a first-year student at Universiti Teknologi Malaysia (UTM), pursuing a Bachelor's degree in Computing (Network and Security) with Honours.<br><br>I'm passionate about coding and problem-solving, always eager to learn and improve my skills.
 One of my favorite hobbies is playing chess, as it sharpens my strategic thinking, enhances my decision-making, and strengthens my mental focus—benefits that also inspire my approach to programming and cybersecurity.<br><br>Feel free to explore my repositories, where I aim to share my projects, grow as a developer, and collaborate with like-minded individuals.
 Let's connect and build something great together! 🚀

 ## 🌐 Socials: